Vladislav-Dziubenko/Vladislav-Dziubenko/README.md

 ### ❤️ Contact:
 * [Telegram](https://t.me/NIGHTanime208)
 ___
-## About me:
+## 👤 About me:
-* I love playing computer games🕹️, reading about interesting topics like programming🧐, interesting facts, and science.
-I enjoy programming and am learning programming languages.
+* I'm a big fan of **computer games** 🕹️ and I love exploring topics like **science**, technology, and fascinating world facts. 🧐
+* I'm deeply passionate about coding and constantly expanding my knowledge in different programming languages.
-* My future goal is to become a developer and work in corporate game development.😎 👌
+* My ultimate goal is to become a professional **game developer** and build a career in the corporate gaming industry. 😎 👌